haowanae/Pred_MMM_CO2/README.md

 ## Usage
 The software transforms the Stacking model trained to predict the CO2 performance of mixed matrix membrane materials into an interactive desktop application.

-model loading：Choose the link to download the model according to your needs, and put it in the same directory as the other folders
+model loading：Choose the link to download the model according to your needs, and put it in the same directory as the other folders.

-[baidu model Download](https://pan.baidu.com/s/1_EdVOuzgooXxzp42gO2XXg?pwd=e64n "baidu Download") [google model Download](https://drive.google.com/drive/folders/1yNaaLnRT4eSF_VBBlVbIf4eqNj_duuLx?usp=drive_link)
+[baidu model Download](https://pan.baidu.com/s/1_EdVOuzgooXxzp42gO2XXg?pwd=e64n "baidu Download")

+[google model Download](https://drive.google.com/drive/folders/1yNaaLnRT4eSF_VBBlVbIf4eqNj_duuLx?usp=drive_link)

 For the convenience of users.
 Users do not need to install other auxiliary software, open main_MMM.exe to use.